Austin Riley Preview, Player Props: Braves vs. Giants

-Austin Riley -- .211 average over his past 10 games -- will be in action for the Atlanta Braves versus the San Francisco Giants, with Ryan Walker on the mound, on August 26 at 4:05 PM ET.
+Austin Riley, with a slugging percentage of .306 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the San Francisco Giants, with Tristan Beck on the hill, August 27 at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Giants.
+He notched a home run while going 1-for-3 in his previous game against the Giants.

 Austin Riley Game Info & Props vs. the Giants